twofold-rsc/twofold/sites/website/src/pages/docs/guides/pages.md

 # Pages

-Every page in your application is powered by a page component.
-These a special React Server Components that serve as the entry points for your application's URLs.
+Every URL in your application is powered by a page component.
+These a special React Server Components that serve as the entry points into your application.

 ## Page components